Universal-Acceptance-for-You/universal-acceptance-in-uganda/CODE_OF_CONDUCT.md

 # Code of Conduct
 This code of conduct outlines our expectations for participants within the project.
-We are committed to ensuring that all contributors are welcome and comfortable as they work on this project.
+We are committed to ensuring that all contributors feel welcome and comfortable as they contribute to this project and participate in our events.

 While working on the project, please:
 > * **Be supportive and inclusive.**